 Cinnamon Bun Day - Kanelbullens dag

-Today is Cinnamon Bun Day - Kanelbullens dag!
-Today, in bakeries and convenience stores all over Sweden you will find baskets of warm cinnamon buns, or kanelbullar, as these tasty swirls of pastry are called in Swedish.
+The fourth of October is Cinnamon Bun Day - Kanelbullens dag!
+In bakeries and convenience stores all over Sweden you will find baskets of warm cinnamon buns, or kanelbullar, as these tasty swirls of pastry are called in Swedish.

 Cinnamon Bun Day was established in 1999 when staff at Sweden's Hembakningsrådet ('Home Baking Council') were looking for a way to celebrate their fortieth anniversary.